Superconducting nanowire single-photon detector: Principle of operation

 There is considerable interest and effort in scaling up SNSPDs to large multipixel arrays and cameras.
 A kilopixel SNSPD array has recently been reported.
 A key challenge is readout, which can be addressed via multiplexing or digital readout using superconducting single flux quantum logic.

 Applications

 Many of the initial application demonstrations of SNSPDs have been in the area of quantum information, such as quantum key distribution and optical quantum computing.
 Other current and emerging applications include imaging of infrared photoemission for defect analysis in CMOS circuitry, single photon emitter characterization, LIDAR, on-chip quantum optics, optical neuromorphic computing, fibre optic temperature sensing, optical time domain reflectometry, readout for ion trap qubits, quantum plasmonics, single electron detection, single α and β particle detection, singlet oxygen luminescence detection, deep space optical communication, dark matter searches and exoplanet detection.
-A number of companies worldwide are successfully commercializing complete single-photon detection systems based on superconducting nanowires, including Single Quantum, Photon Spot, Scontel, Quantum Opus, ID Quantique, PhoTec and Pixel Photonics.
+A number of companies worldwide are successfully commercializing complete single-photon detection systems based on superconducting nanowires, including Munich Quantum Instruments, Single Quantum, Photon Spot, Scontel, Quantum Opus, ID Quantique, PhoTec and Pixel Photonics.
 Wider adoption of SNSPD technology is closely linked to advances in cryocoolers for 4 K and below, and SNSPDs have recently been demonstrated in miniaturized systems.

+SNSPDs have also been demonstrated to have applicability for high-energy proton detection.